 - evidence of research writing at Bachelor's or Bachelor's-with-Honours level

-- at least three years' working experience in an appropriate field
+- at least three years of work experience in an appropriate field

 - satisfactory completion of Wits admissions tests measuring cognitive, arithmetic and general reasoning abilities.

-For South African applicants, and for international applicants who have South African qualifications and who do not require a visa (e.g., from the SADC region), applications close on 30 November of each year.
+For South African applicants, and for international applicants who have South African qualifications and who do not require a visa (e.g., from the SADC region), applications close on 30 November.

-For applicants with qualifications obtained outside South Africa, applications close on 30 September of each year.
+For applicants with qualifications obtained from institutions outside South Africa:

 - the SAQA verification of qualifications must accompany the online application to Wits